-This FREE information session will provide an overview of the employment-related child protection scheme in NSW and the role of the NSW Ombudsman.
+The NSW Ombudsman is offering a limited number of free, public information sessions this year on the employment-related child protection scheme in NSW and the role of the NSW Ombudsman.

 - an overview of employer obligations under the reportable conduct scheme

-- information about how to recognise reportable conduct
+- information about how to recognise a reportable allegation

-- information about the roles and responsibilities of key agencies in child protection such as Police, Family and Community Services (FACS) and the Office of the Children’s Guardian (OCG).
+- information about the roles and responsibilities of key agencies in child protection – Police, Family and Community Services (FACS), the Office of the Children’s Guardian (OCG) and the Ombudsman.